ReBound's Sustainability Impact Report 2021

-Our first ever 'Impact Report' reflects on our sustainability journey so far, highlighting the actions we’re taking to reduce climate change ⛄️, increase circularity 👗, reduce waste❌ and do more social good 🎁!
+Last year we published our first ever 'Impact Report' - which documented our sustainability efforts from 2018 to 2020.
+We're now proud to publish our 2021 report, highlighting the actions we took last year to reduce climate change ⛄️, increase circularity 👗, reduce waste❌ and do more social good 🎁!

 Read more about our sustainability ethos and impact in the full report.